alexKleider/phInfo/README.md

 until all are unmounted.

 So we'll assume the device is `/dev/sdb`; substitute as appropriate.
 Getting this wrong can be hazardous!!
+The `dd` command took 10 minutes to complete on my staging machine.

         sudo dd if='2017-09-07-raspbian-stretch-lite.img' of=/dev/sdb bs=4M
         sudo sync